MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-ping-access-publishing-guide.md

 1. Browse to **Enterprise applications** > **New application** > **Add an on-premises application**.
 The **Add your own on-premises application** page appears.

    ![Add your own on-premises application](./media/application-proxy-configure-single-sign-on-with-ping-access/add-your-own-on-premises-application.png)
 1. Fill in the required fields with information about your new application.
-Use the guidance below for the settings.
+Use the guidance for the settings.

    > [!NOTE]
    > For a more detailed walkthrough of this step, see [Add an on-premises app to Microsoft Entra ID](~/identity/app-proxy/application-proxy-add-on-premises-application.md#add-an-on-premises-app-to-azure-ad).